katur/eegi/dbmigration/README.md

 **Still to do**
 - Per HL, I kept the embryo count as an integer.
 Should we change it to a float?
 - Amelia did not define adult/larva counts if adult/larva area was 0.
 HL made these -1.
 I made these NULL.
 But perhaps they make most sense as 0.
 Confirm by looking at examples.
+Also, need to make sure cases with legitimate lack of object pixel areas are distinguishable from cases where the first part of DevStaR ran, but the second part did not.